-The oldest record we have found to date for people from this house is for Miha Špehar b.
-1830 and his wife Marija Mravinec b.
-1837 (Mravinčeva from Sečje Selo).
+The oldest record we have found to date for a person from this house is for Miha Špehar (Dalnje Njive 1) b.
+1830.
+He married Marija Mravinec b.
+1837 (Mikeševa from Sečje Selo).
 Together they had 3 children, including:

 1B.
 Miha Špehar b.
 1874, m.
 1911 to Ana Mihelič (Rožmanova from Dolnji Suhor).